matryer/gae-records/readme.md

     // get the number of pages if we have 10 records per page totalPages = People.LoadPagingInfo(10, 1).TotalPages

+    // get the details for page 2 (with 10 records per page) pagingInfo := People.LoadPagingInfo(10, 2)

+    // is there a page 3?
+    if pagingInfo.HasNextPage {
+      // yes
+    } else {
+      // no
+    }

 ### Finding records by querying

     // find the first three People by passing a func(*datastore.Query)